openedx-unsupported/edx-analytics-pipeline/docs/source/running_tasks.rst

 #.
 These tasks are intended to be kicked off by some scheduler (Jenkins, cron etc)
 #.
 You can use a script to automatically deploy a cluster on EMR, run the task and then shut it down.
 Here is an example: `run-automated-task.sh <https://github.com/edx/edx-analytics-configuration/blob/master/automation/run-automated-task.sh>`_.
 #.
 Tweak ``NUM_REDUCE_TASKS`` based on the size of your cluster.
 If the cluster is not being used for anything else a good rule of thumb is to make ``NUM_REDUCE_TASKS`` equal the number of available reduce slots on your cluster.
+See hadoop docs to determine the number of reduce slots available on your cluster.
 #.
-There are a bunch of ``s3://`` paths listed below, but those could easily be replaced with ``hdfs://`` paths.
+Luigi, the underlying workflow engine, has support for both S3 and HDFS when specifying input and output paths. ``s3://`` can be replaced with ``hdfs://`` in all examples below.
-#. "credentials" files are json files should be stored somewhere secure and have the following format
+#. "credentials" files are json files should be stored somewhere secure and have the following format.
+They are often stored in S3 or HDFS but can also be stored on the local filesystem of the machine running the data pipeline.

   ::